jakobib/ticer2012/slides.md

   Actually collect and process digital documents (or you won't be in the document business anymore)

-## Why libraries?
+## Why and how can libraries care for digital documents?

-* Libraries are used to deal with documents
+* Libraries are used to deal with documents (data as communications)
+    * collect digital document
+    * arrange digital documents
+    * make available digital documents
-* Libraries can respond to data challenges, because of:
+* Libraries can respond to the **data challenges**, because of:
     * Trust
     * Neutrality
 	* Persistence
-    * Less affected by hypes (hopefully)

-## Libraries in a data-centered environment

-* Care for digital documents
-* Create original data
-    * and publish it as digital documents

-## Original data from libraries

-* Data not used as documents:
-    * facts: library data
-      (holdings, patrons, loans, formal metadata)
-    * observations: subject metadata
-      (descriptions)
-    * communication: your publications
-* Can be used in other context and times
-	* Example: Authority files, connected via VIAF
-    * Good use of data refers to you as source and authority
-* **Advice:** Provide as much as possible your original data and documents.
-   Just publish and care for this documents like any other acquisitions.

-## What does it mean to care for digital documents?

-* What you already do for physical documents
-    * collect digital document
-    * arrange digital documents
-    * make available digital documents
 * Ensure that documents can be used as data:
     * copying
 	* modification
-* Provide solutions to the data challenges
-    * preservation
-	* authenticity
-	* provenance
-	* identity

 ## Example: Collections